PS-Kingori/odin-recipes/README.md

 # odin-recipes

-This is a sample project repository demonstrating efficient use of git commands such as "git add", "git commit" and "git push origin main"
+This is a sample project repository demonstrating efficient use of git commands such as "git add", "git commit" and "git push origin main".
+These are simple tasks to show use of html elements.